 Andy Schroeder is the co-inventor of Optical Radiance.
 He also directed and co-wrote the 2016 indie horror film “DISTILLER“ and 2020 short film “#NotAllGhosts”.
-He holds degrees in music business, audio engineering and has spent too many years working as a jack-of-all-trades in local broadcasting.
+He holds degrees in music business, audio engineering and has spent many years working as a jack-of-all-trades in broadcasting.

 Produced by Erin & Andy Schroeder (before Optical Radiance was invented) and filled with horror, adventure & laughs DISTILLER is a ghost story made for families; with influences like Ghostbusters, Gremlins, The Goonies and Indiana Jones as well as the films of Roger Corman and John Carpenter.